Home »

 Python datetime timetz() Method with Example

-Python datetime.timetz() Method: Here, we are going to learn about the timetz() method of datetime class in Python with its definition, syntax, and examples.
+Python datetime.timetz() Method: In this tutorial, we will learn about the timetz() method of datetime class in Python with its usage, syntax, and examples.
+By Hritika Rajput Last updated : April 22, 2023

 Python datetime.timetz() Method

-It uses an instance method and converts it and returns a time object with the same hour, minute, second, microsecond, and fold and tzinfo attributes.
-Unlike datetime.timetz() method the tzinfo is not None here if present in the original datetime instance object.
+The datetime.timetz() method is used to convert and get a time object of an instance of datetime object with the same hour, minute, second, microsecond, fold, and tzinfo attributes.
+Like datetime.time() method the tzinfo is not None here if present in the original datetime instance object.

 import datetime